markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

-This is not a link reference definition, because there are [non-whitespace characters] after the title:
+This is not a link reference definition, because there are characters other than spaces or tabs after the title:

 ```````````````````````````````` example
 [foo]: /url "title" ok